HHS Salary Limitations

 Proposal budgets, whether detailed or modular, should be prepared using the individual’s actual UM base rate.
 See https://grants.nih.gov/grants/how-to-apply-application-guide/format-and-write/develop-your-budget.htm, Detailed Budget: Personnel, 2nd bullet.
 The sponsor may reduce the award if a salary request is in excess of the cap.

-Regardless of whether the sponsor reduces the award, salary cannot exceed the current allowable rate of pay for Executive Level II:
+Regardless of whether the sponsor reduces the award, salary cannot exceed the current allowable rate of pay for Executive Level II, which extends to most HHS agencies:

 - Fiscal year (FY) appointment - 12 months: $187,000 ($15,583/month)